crgarcia12/azure-aks-batch/README.md

-# azure-aks-batch
+# [In progress] Running Batch workloads on PaaS services

-This repo shows how you can run HPC works on AKS or Kubernetes
+This repo shows how you can run HPC works on PaaS services.
+The first one is AKS or Kubernetes

 ![client](readme-media/client.gif)